Gnosis-MEP/benchmark-tools/README.md

 ### Actions
 #### publishToStream
 Publishes new events based on the `event_template` dict into the `stream_key` stream at the `fps` rate specified.
 Stops if `max_events` numbers or until `max_time` is reached, and at least one of this limits needs to be defined.
-The events ID are  created based on the event index and a random generated id for each action process.
+The events ID are  created based on the event index and a `pub_id` (or a random id if not defined) for each action process.

 ## Task_add_mocked_stream_consumer